Gravitational Lensing of Galaxy Clustering: Theory

 In the limit of large-scale lensing of small-scale structure, the optimal quadratic estimator can be shown to be a mix of a convergence estimator and a shear estimator \citep{Bucher1}.
 On small scales, this separation between the estimators breaks down, but it has been shown that the shear estimator is more robust to non-Gaussian foregrounds and experimental non-idealities \citep{LuPen21a,LensQuEst}.

-The lensing maps are reconstructed using two combinations of the background galaxy density field along with a Fourier space lensing kernel $g_{\Lvec, \lvec}$ that captures the lensing-related correlations.
+The lensing maps are reconstructed using a quadratic estimator that uses two combinations of the background galaxy density field along with a Fourier space lensing kernel $g_{\Lvec, \lvec}$ that captures the lensing-related correlations.
 We use a notation where $\Lvec$ refers to an angular mode in the foreground lensing potential, while $\lvec$ refers to angular modes in the background source that is being lensed.

 The standard quadratic estimator is a minimum variance quadratic estimator that is commonly used for reconstruction of the CMB lensing deflection potential $\psi$.
 The QE is calculated using the Fourier transform (spherical harmonics decomposition) of the background field.
 Throughout this paper, we use the convention that \lvec indexes the multipole of the Fourier transform of the background field and \Lvec indexes the multipole of the Fourier transform of the lensing field.
 Traditionally, the standard quadratic estimator uses the background CMB temperature field $\Theta$ and its power spectrum $C_\ell^\Theta$ to calculate the deflection field; in our case, we replace the observed temperature field $\hat{\Theta}$ with the observed galaxy number density $n$.
 The standard quadratic estimator performs the reconstruction by calculating correlations between the observed number density field at different locations $\ngal_\lvec$ and $\ngal_{\lvec-\Lvec}$; this convolution is weighted by the lensing kernel $g_{\lvec,\Lvec}$.
 The reconstruction of the observed lensing deflection potential in Fourier space $\psi(\Lvec)$ using the galaxy number density field is calculated \citep{LewChal}